I never expected 2017 to be a year to myself, but then again, I guess you never really know what life will bring you with each new year.

 Myanmar can be a wild card when it comes to budgeting.
 Although you can research and read blog posts like the one you’re currently reading about what to expect, you can never be too sure when it comes to this country.
 Prices are constantly changing, as well as the information on Myanmar as a whole.

-I wrote up a post on 12 things to know before you go to Myanmar, and it’s a good reference to base your 2017 and later travels.
+I wrote up a Myanmar travel blog post on 12 things to know before you go to Myanmar, and it’s a good reference from which to base your travels.
 I came across so many posts from 2014 and 2015 in my research, and almost all of them were already out of date.

 Hello friends and welcome to my brand new monthly wrap-up series!
 In an effort to stay relevant and keep you informed on my current travels (since this blog is usually a month or two behind on where I actually am), I’ve decided to start writing personal wrap-up posts.